-Dr. Mahmood is an Assistant Professor of Pathology at Harvard Medical School and the Division of Computational Pathology at the Brigham and Women's Hospital.
+Dr. Mahmood is an Associate Professor of Pathology at Harvard Medical School and the Division of Computational Pathology at the Brigham and Women's Hospital.
 He received his Ph.D. in Biomedical Imaging from the Okinawa Institute of Science and Technology, Japan and was a postdoctoral fellow at the department of biomedical engineering at Johns Hopkins University.
 His research interests include pathology image analysis, morphological feature, and biomarker discovery using data fusion and multimodal analysis.
 Dr. Mahmood is a full member of the Dana-Farber Cancer Institute / Harvard Cancer Center ; an Associate Member of the Broad Institute of Harvard and MIT, and a member of the Harvard Bioinformatics and Integrative Genomics (BIG) faculty.

 Recent Key Publications

 - C. Chengkuan, M. Y. Lu, D. F. Williamson, T. Y. Chen, A. J. Schaumberg, and F. Mahmood*, "Fast and scalable search of whole-slide images via self-supervised deep learning" Nature Biomedical Engineering (2022).

 - R. J. Chen, M. Y. Lu, D. K. Williamson, T. Y. Chen, ...., B. Joo, and F. Mahmood*, "Pan-Cancer Integrative Histology-Genomic Analysis via Multimodal Deep Learning" Cancer Cell (2022).

 - J. Lipkova, T. Y. Chen, M. Y. Lu, R. J. Chen, M. Williams,..., K. E. Odening, and F. Mahmood*.
 Deep learning-enabled assessment of cardiac allograft rejection from endomyocardial biopsies.
 Nature Medicine (2022).